v-cakoll/docs.it-it/docs/visual-basic/language-reference/xml-literals/xml-element-literal.md

 ## <a name="example"></a>Esempio

 Nell'esempio seguente viene dichiarato `ns` come un prefisso dello spazio dei nomi XML.
-Quindi Usa il prefisso dello spazio dei nomi per creare un file XML letterale e visualizza il formato dell'elemento finale.
+It then uses the prefix of the namespace to create an XML literal and displays the element's final form.

 [!code-vb[VbXMLSamples#22](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples10.vb#22)]